 The Celtic tree of life and its symbol is featured in nearly all forms of history and religion.

-What is the meaning of the Tree of Life symbol?
+What is the main meanings of the Tree of Life symbol?

-- It represents life and how as we move through life our knowledge, experience and wisdom grows just as the tree does, becoming stronger every day.
+- It represents life and how as we move through life, our knowledge, experience, and wisdom grow just as the tree does, becoming stronger every day.
 The tree of life symbolises the forces of nature are coming together in perfect harmony to maintain balance in the universe.

 - It is known that when a new settlement was formed in Ireland, a tree was planted in the middle of the plantation known as Crann Bethadh(basically meaning Tree of Life)